 Attribute MSA with SigmaXL

-Use SigmaXL to Implement an Attribute MSA
+Implement an Attribute MSA with SigmaXL

 Data File: “Attribute MSA” tab in “Sample Data.xlsx” (an example in the AIAG MSA Reference Manual, 3rd Edition).